noroot/piepal/README.md

 - Display transaction details such as **Transaction ID**, **Amount**, **Payer Email**, and **Payer Name**.
 - Fetch **Subscription Plan** details
 - Use the **PayPal Sandbox API** for testing by using `--sandbox`
-- Use verbose output to understand API calls
+- Use `--verbose` output to understand API calls

 ## Setup for usage